CanastaWiki/Canasta-CLI/docs/guide/observability.md

 The observability stack uses different log shipping approaches depending on the orchestrator:

 - **Docker Compose:** Uses Logstash to read log files from shared Docker volumes and ship them to OpenSearch.
-- **Kubernetes:** Uses Fluent Bit sidecar containers attached to the web, caddy, and db deployments.
-Each sidecar reads logs from a shared `emptyDir` volume and ships them to OpenSearch.
+- **Kubernetes:** Uses a standalone Fluent Bit Deployment that reads log files from PVC volumes shared with the web, caddy, and db pods.

 Both approaches ship logs to the same OpenSearch indices and Dashboards is accessible at `/opensearch` on both orchestrators.